decker-edu/decker/resource/tutorial/02-command-line-deck.md

 # `decker watch` and `decker server`

 - `decker watch` Builds HTML versions of all documents and then watches for document changes.
 Each change to a watched document triggers a rebuild.
-Watching can be terminated with `^C`.
+Watching can be terminated with `^C/Ctrl C`.

 - `decker server`: Like `decker watch`.
-Additionally a local web server is started that serves the generated HTML files.
-The `*-deck.html` file is openend in the browser.
+Additionally a local web server at the address `localhost:8888` is started that serves the generated HTML files.
 Changed files are reloaded in the browser.

 # `decker html`

 `decker html` creates all HTML files without opening a server

+# `decker clean`

+- Recursively removes all generated files from the current directory i.e. only the `public` folder.
+- Also clears cached resource folders with version number older than the currently used decker version.

 # `decker pdf` and `decker pdf-decks`